MicrosoftDocs/microsoft-salescopilot-docs/articles/open-app.md

 ms.author: shjais
 ---

-# Open the Copilot for Sales app
+# Access the Copilot for Sales app

 Microsoft Copilot for Sales is an AI assistant for sellers in Microsoft 365 that connects to sales solutions to bring next-generation AI and CRM platform updates and insights across productivity workflows.

 If you don't have access to Copilot for Sales, ask your administrator to install it.

-## Open Copilot for Sales in Outlook
+## Access Copilot for Sales in Outlook

 As a seller, you communicate with a lot of potential customers by email.
 Copilot for Sales helps you prepare for your engagements.
 It gathers information from your CRM system and Microsoft Office and enriches it with actionable insights, so you can be more effective right where you spend most of your day.

-You can open Copilot for Sales using any of the following options:
+You can access Copilot for Sales using any of the following options:

 ### Outlook desktop